durdiales/iot-reactive-example/README.md

 ## Running Project: Dev Environment

--   One command to start all > sbt clean runAll
+-   One command to start all (use Console) > sbt clean runAll
 -   Hot reload code

 ## Http Resquest Examples: ARC (Advanced Rest Client)

+-   Add/Get data to/from service (file in the project):
     - ex_rest-client-iot-reactive-example.txt

 ## cqlsh on Windows